 The revival aired on NBC from 1983-84, hosted by Bob Eubanks.
 As before, two teams of two (usually married couples) competed; Eubanks read a true-false toss-up question, and a correct answer awarded $50 and control of a question board of four categories.
 Each category had a multiple-choice question and, after the couple gave their answer, the opposing team could challenge and give their own answer (but only two challenges were allowed per couple).
 Right answers won $100, plus $50 for an unsuccessful challenge.

 The winning couple faced the Golden Doors and attempted to enter its three-digit combination.
 The couple began with 12 digits (three rows of four), but could remove one digit from each row by answering up to three questions; a digit was also removed from each row for each day they returned as champs.
 (Originally, they got one digit off the lock for every win, including the first.)
 Entering the correct combination, or winning a certain number of games (see below), won a house worth about $100,000.

-In early 1984, the rules changed: the couple in control had to hit a plunger to determine the questions' value via the Money Machine, a light that stopped on $50, $100, $150, Prize, Turnover (gave control to the other team) or Number Off (a correct answer eliminated a digit in the Bonus Round if that couple won).
+In early 1984, the rules changed: the couple in control had to hit a plunger to determine the questions' value via the Money Machine, a light that stopped on $50, $100, $150, Prize, Turnover (gave control to the other team) or Number Off (a correct answer eliminated a digit in the Bonus Round if that couple won; second round only).
 Winning by a margin of $500$950 awarded a prize (later reduced to $500), and a victory margin of $1,000 or more awarded a new car.

 This version ended in June 1984, replaced the following Monday by Scrabble.